 2 Peter 2 uses this term, and focuses on the ethical depravity of this deception's teachers.
-The goal of their words is moral corruption while they feast with you.

-13 They are blots and blemishes, reveling in their deceptions of folly , they entice by sensual passions of the flesh those who are barely escaping from those who live in error.
+The goal of their words is moral corruption of folly , they entice by sensual passions of the flesh those who are barely escaping from those who live in error.
 19 They promise them freedom, but they themselves are slaves of corruption.